more

 Experience

-• Benchmark Litigation, 2023: 40 & Under List
+• Benchmark Litigation, 2022 and 2023: 40 & Under List

 • “Meaningfully Close Personal Relationship” Test Survives, But Perhaps in Name Only: Second Circuit Waters Down Newman’s Test (June 26, 2018)